 - Portable: It is easier to execute a script to other Unix or Unix-like operating systems if it has the shell.

 There is nothing much that you need to know before starting learning Unix shell scripting.
 Basic knowledge of programming and the Unix command line is helpful.

 We need a Unix shell for the following reasons:

 - It provides a set of in-built commands or programs which is required to do the shell scripting.
 It makes the work interactive as it asks the user to give input at the UNIX prompt to execute it.

 - Shell scripting saves your time and lets you write a single command instead of multiple commands.

-This is an important concept for DevOps or System administrator as it makes the work easy and reduces time.
-You can do almost anything and everything by writing a script and save your time, it is quite popular in the world of servers.
+This is an important concept for DevOps or System administrators as it makes the work easy and reduces time.
+You can do almost anything and everything by writing a script and save your time; it is quite popular in the world of servers.
 You can manage multiple systems and servers at a time by using shell scripting.
 So, this is a great skill to learn.

 This has been a guide to What is Unix shell.
-Here we discuss the Advantages, Required skills, Scope and Career Growth of Unix shell.
+Here we discuss the Advantages, Required skills, Scope, and Career Growth of the Unix shell.
 You can also go through our other suggested articles to learn more –